Immortalkitty/Simple-Calculator/README.md

 ## Project Description

-The application made is a calculator with a clock function.
-The application allows you to perform basic mathematical operations such as addition, subtraction, multiplication, division, multiplication, multiplication of opposite numbers.
-The numbers stored in the operations can be floating point, negative.
-If you make a mistake, you can delete the entered character or clear the calculator screen completely.
-The application shows the current time on a clock digital or analog clock.
-The user of the application can operate the calculator using the mouse or keyboard.
-There is a button in the application that causes the display of additional information-hints on how to use it.
-Throughout the program's operation a list is also available, with which you can change the appearance of the application.
-The high configurability of the calculator is affected by the ability to choose a digital or analog clock for displaying the current time, and the ability to change the calculator skin to one of the of three prepared sets or "custom" by choosing the calculator's color scheme and the font family used in the application.
+The application is a calculator with an integrated clock function.
+It supports basic mathematical operations, including addition, subtraction, multiplication, division, and multiplication of opposite numbers.
+Users can input floating-point numbers and negative values.
+If an error is made, the user has the option to delete the last entered character or to clear the entire calculator screen.

+The application also displays the current time, offering both digital and analog clock options.
+Users can interact with the calculator using either the mouse or keyboard.
+A dedicated button within the application reveals additional tips on how to effectively utilize it.

+Throughout its operation, users can access a list to customize the appearance of the application.
+This high level of configurability includes choosing between a digital or analog display for the time, and selecting from one of three predefined appearance sets or creating a "custom" look by choosing the calculator's color scheme and the font family used throughout the application.

 ## Interface Description

-The "Info"-button triggers the display of a window in which tips on how to use the application are stored.
-There is a list, from which you can invoke a change in the appearance of the calculator to one of the of the following options:
+Clicking the "Info" button opens a window containing tips for using the application.
+Below is a list from which you can select to change the appearance of the calculator to one of the following options:

-1. Deafult- appearance loaded when the application is launched.
+Default: The appearance that is loaded when the application is launched.
+Digital: Changes the font, button colors, label colors, and background.
+Includes a PictureBox featuring a duckling image that displays a message when pressed.
-2. Digital- change font; colors of buttons, labels, background; appearance of PictureBox with a picture of a duckling that displays a message when pressed.
+Cat: Alters the font, button colors, label colors, and background.
+Features a PictureBox with a cat image that displays a message when pressed.
-3. Cat- change of font; colors of buttons, labels, background; appearance of PictureBox with a picture of a picture of a cat, which when pressed displays a message.
-4. Custom - selecting this option initiates the display of the ColorDialog window, the color selected in it color changes the color of the buttons and the background.
-Then the FontDialog is displayed, from which the information is retrieved what font family the user has selected, it is used in the program.
+Custom: Selecting this option triggers the display of the ColorDialog window, where the selected color is used for the buttons and background.
+Afterwards, the FontDialog is displayed to choose a font family, which is then applied throughout the program.
-One click on the clock toggles it between analog and digital style.
+A single click on the clock toggles it between analog and digital styles.

 | ![Default Skin](ReadmeImages/DefaultSkin.png) | ![Cat theme Skin](ReadmeImages/CatThemeSkin.png) |
 |:-----------------------:|:-----------------------:|